mustafaersoyer/repl/apps/docs/docs/embed/wordpress.md

 ## Personalize user experience

-You can leverage the [hidden variables](/editor/variables#hidden-variables) and inject your user information directly into your typebot so that the experience is entirely customized to your user.
+You can leverage the [hidden variables](/editor/variables#hidden-variables) and inject your user information directly into your bot so that the experience is entirely customized to your user.

-Here are the available variables from WordPress, make sure to create them in your typebot's variables dropdown:
+Here are the available variables from WordPress, make sure to create them in your bot's variables dropdown:

 <img src="/img/embeddings/wp-variables.png" alt="WP predefined variables" width="400px"/>

-You can use these variables anywhere on your typebot.
-For more informations, check out the [Hidden variables doc](https://docs.typebot.io/editor/variables/hidden-variables)
+You can use these variables anywhere on your bot.
+For more informations, check out the [Hidden variables doc](https://docs.autorepl.com/editor/variables/hidden-variables)

-## Your typebot isn't showing?
+## Your bot isn't showing?

 ### You have a cache plugin

-Plugins like WP Rocket prevent Typebot to work.
+Plugins like WP Rocket prevent AutoRepl to work.

 For WP Rocket: